 As a proud Actors’ Equity Association stage manager, Veenstra coordinates collaborations and productions with renowned regional theaters, including Oregon Shakespeare Festival, Pasadena Playhouse, Laguna Playhouse, El Portal Theatre, the Matrix Theatre, and Richard & Karen Carpenter Performing Arts Center.
 He also stage manages large scale celebrity galas, including the Legacy Awards, honoring luminaries including Tom Hanks, Rita Moreno (West Side Story), Lisa Cholodenko (The Kids Are All Right), Sean Hayes (Will & Grace), Jill Soloway (Transparent), and Laverne Cox (Orange is the New Black); the California Science Center’s Discovery Ball featuring the Space Shuttle Endeavor; KindredSPIRITS 2012 at The Walt Disney Concert Hall; and The Detroit Creativity Project's Detroit Party featuring Keegan Michael-Key (Key and Peele, MADtv).
 In 2019, he had to honor to stage manage Maestro Impro™ in London, UK.

-Veenstra serves as the University of California’s (UCI) Claire Trevor School of the Arts’ (CTSA) Drama Department's Associate Chair of Production.
+Veenstra serves as the University of California’s (UCI) Claire Trevor School of the Arts’ (CTSA) Drama Department's Vice Chair of Production.
 He has collaborated as a Production Manager for Counter Balance Theater and for special CTSA events, including Dance Conversations: Theatres in Dance and the Dramatic Transformations productions, which examined the need for cultural inclusivity.
 Prior to joining UCI’s faculty, he was the Production Manager for the nationally recognized Cornerstone Theater Company based in Los Angeles.
 He oversaw the critically acclaimed production of Café Vida, written by Lisa Loomer (Girl Interupted, The Waiting Room) and directed by Michael John Garcés (Los Illegals), in partnership with Homeboy Industries and presented by The Los Angeles Theatre Center operated by the Latino Theater Company.
 He also coordinated Creative Seeds: An Exploration of Hunger, a one-of-a-kind 14-day festival comprised of 33 events in 20 different locations throughout Los Angeles with over a thousand attendees.

 His experience opened up more opportunities to produce and consult on increasingly complex conferences, symposiums, festivals, and film productions.
 In 2018, he collaborated with Cirque du Soleil to present the Cirque du Soleil KÀ Symposium at UCI and took a group of over 50 UCI students, alumni, and faculty backstage on several Cirque du Soleil productions in Las Vegas.
 As the Western Regional Director of the Stage Managers’ Association (SMA), a national organization headquartered in New York City, Veenstra helped recognize western region stage managers for the Del Hughes Awards and provided continuing education and networking opportunities for stage managers in the western region.
 Events included View from the Wings Symposiums; SMA Go Out Networking events; Speed Networking Events with Regional Theatres; and panels with stage managers including two with the stage management teams from Hamilton: An American Musical by Lin-Manuel Miranda.